University Guide

 • Fees

-All students regardless of nationality pay a fixed fee (as of 2020/21) of £18,000/£17,500 (course depending.
+All students regardless of nationality pay a fixed fee (as of 2024/25) of £22,500/£25,000 (course depending.
 These are based off undergraduate degrees) for their course per year.
-This could potentially rise to £18,500 or £21,500 (course depending) for 20201/22 but are to be confirmed.
-Full prices can be found here.
+Full list of prices can be found here.

 • Bursaries

-There are four scholarship and funding options available to undergraduates and three available to post graduates which range from funding for courses or the opportunity to study around the world.
+There are three scholarship and funding options available to undergraduates and three available to post graduates which range from funding for courses or the opportunity to study around the world.
 The list can be found here.

 Accommodation